 Eleanor Harrald

-During the early 1950’s, a group of senior members of the Royal Adelaide Hospital Nurses’ Association wanted the Nurses Homes to have more distinguished names.
-They wrote to the Board of Management, asking that the buildings be named in honour of Matrons Margaret Graham and Eleanor Harrald.
+In the early 1950s, some senior members of the Royal Adelaide Hospital Nurses’ Association believed that the hospital’s Nurses Homes should have more distinguished names.
+They wrote to the Board of Management, requesting that the buildings be named after Matrons Margaret Graham and Eleanor Harrald.
 When the Board of Management refused the Association’s request, its president sought an interview with the Minister of Health, Sir Lyell McEwin, and won his approval for the proposal.

 Opening of Eleanor Harrald Nurses Home, 1954

-Eleanor Harrald died at the age of eighty-three as an in-patient in the Royal Adelaide Hospital.
+Eleanor Harrald died in 1955 at the age of 83, while an in-patient in the Royal Adelaide Hospital.

 Timeline: